Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Of course you can!
 You’re too ‘Minnesota nice’ to do otherwise!
 Anyhow," Rockefeller unscrewed the cap of his fountain pen and flourished his signature across a card from the stack to his right.
 "Your formal invitation.
 For all five of you."

 Julian held the little card in his paw and turned it over as Rockefeller re-capped the pen and set it aside.
-"Uh...well, that’s pretty amazing cursive you’ve got."
+"Uh... well, that’s pretty amazing cursive you’ve got."
 He didn’t really know what else to say.

 "Script, and the secret is in the pen.
 You would *traditionally* respond by mailing back a card but you’re right here, so…"